enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Default: 0

 ``SmartStarStellarRadiativeFeedback`` (external)
     This parameter controls whether stellar feedback is activated or not.
-For feedback from PopIII or SMSs then this needs to be on.
+    For feedback from PopII, PopIII or SMSs then this needs to be on.
     The stellar radiative feedback is divided up into 5 energy bins.
+See `DetermineSEDParameters.C` for details.
+    For PopII stars the energy bins are: 2.0 eV, 12.8 eV, 21.62 eV, 30.0 eV and 60 eV.
-The energy bins have energies of 2.0 eV, 12.8 eV, 14.0 eV, 25.0 eV and 200 eV.
-The fraction of energy assigned to each bin is determined using the PopIII tables from Schaerer et. al 2002 Table 4.
+    For PopIII stars the energy bins are: 2.0 eV, 12.8 eV, 28.0 eV, 30.0 eV and 58 eV.
-    The spectrum for a PopIII star and SMS are different.
-For a PopIII star a spectrum for a 40 Msolar star is assumed and weighted accordingly.
-For a SMS a 1000 Msolar star is assumed and weighted accordingly.
-    Future improvements to the SEDs employed here are under active investigation.
+    For SMS stars the energy bins are: 2.0 eV and 12.8 eV
     Default: 0

 ``SmartStarBHFeedback`` (external)